angrykoala/wendigo/README.md

 Wendigo errors can be accessed through `Wendigo.Errors`.
 These Errors will be thrown by Wendigo browser:

 **AssertionError**
-Same as Node.js Assertion Error.
+Extends from Node.js Assertion Error.
 It will be throw for any assertion.

 **QueryError**
 Error defining a problem with a DOM query.
 Generally Thrown as an unexpected result of a query made in an action or assertion.